On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Introduction

-The paper is organized as follows: in Section~\ref{sec:Model}, we describe the Federal Crop Insurance Program, and present our modeling approach.
+The paper is organized as follows: in Section~\ref{sec:Model}, we describe the Federal Crop Insurance Program, present our theoretical model and the utility metrics we use throughout.
 Section~\ref{sec:Data} presents the dataset, its construction and validation.
-Finally, in Section~\ref{sec:Results}, we show our main results.
+Finally, we show our main results in Section~\ref{sec:Results}, and the robustness checks in Section~\ref{sec:Robustness}.